-Steve Wallace played football for years – from high school in Chamblee, GA., to college at Auburn University in Alabama, to the National Football League’s San Francisco 49ers and Kansas City Chiefs.
+Steve Wallace played football for years — from high school in Chamblee, Georgia, to college at Auburn University in Alabama, to the National Football League’s San Francisco 49ers and Kansas City Chiefs.

 “It never crossed my mind that I could get an injury that would hamper me for the rest of my life,” says multiple Super Bowl champion Wallace, now 50, who developed terrible knee pain from osteoarthritis (OA).

 A former offensive lineman, Wallace is 6 feet 5 inches tall and weighed 280 pounds in his peak playing days.
-Today, he regularly rides a stationary bicycle and does resistance training in water.
+He stays active by regularly riding a stationary bicycle and doing resistance training in water.
 Keeping his weight down with exercise and a good diet helps to lower the pressure on his knees.